 Screen-based activities are a new form of near-work.
 Children who use devices tend to do so indoors for long uninterrupted periods with poor posture and at viewing distances closer than conventional books.

 Without early intervention, myopia can lead to sight-threatening high myopia and even blindness in some cases.

 Learn more: Want to prevent myopia from developing in your child?

 For adults and children alike, excessive screen time is also associated with digital eye strain (DES), which is a group of eye-related problems resulting from prolonged screen time.

-In fact, research from South Korea has found that children who spend three or more hours on screens each day have a 13-fold greater risk of developing DES.
-The symptoms of DES include eye irritation, burning, dryness, redness, sensitivity to light and a loss of the eye’s ability to focus correctly, resulting in blurred vision and headaches, sometimes mimicking that of a migraine.
+Research from South Korea found that children who spend 3 or more hours on screens each day have a 13-fold greater risk of developing DES.
+Symptoms include eye irritation, burning, dryness, redness, sensitivity to light, and a loss of the eye’s ability to focus correctly.
+This results in blurred vision and headaches, sometimes mimicking that of a migraine.